bjohansen29/School_District_Analysis/README.md

 ### Updated List of Bottom 5 Schools
 ![Bottom_5_Schools](Bottom_5_Schools.png)

-## Effects on Reading Scores by Grade
+## Effects on Reading and Math Scores by Grade
-The original reading scores by grade were as follows:
+Overall reading and math scores when broken out by school and grade remain unaffected.
+The largest difference in the data set is that the updated frames show the anomalous group of students with "NaN" rather than a score in both the reading and math frames.

 ### Original Reading Scores by Grade
 ![Reading_Scores_By_Grade_original](Reading_Scores_By_Grade_original.png)